Synerty/peek-core-device/README.rst

 =================
-Device Plugin 1
+Device Management
 =================

-This is a Peek Plugin, from the device.
+This is a core peek module that manages the client device enrolments and updates.